Louisville Zoo: HerpAquarium

-The HerpAquarium features over 100 species of reptiles, amphibians, and fish, from around the world including boa constrictors, Gila monsters, panther chameleons, and black piranhas.
+The HerpAquarium features over 100 species of reptiles, amphibians, and fish, from around the world including Gila monsters, panther chameleons, and black piranhas.
 A notable resident of the HerpAquarium is a 9.5 ft rare male albino American alligator named King Louie.
 He is named after King Louis XVI of France, after whom the city of Louisville is also named.
 Louie was hatched at the St. Augustine Alligator Farm Zoological Park.

-The Louisville Zoo currently houses a group of critically endangered Panamanian golden frogs.
-The zoo is working to preserve this species of frog from extinction.
-Their numbers have declined in the wild partly due to the chytrid fungus and habitat destruction.
 On March 31, 2006, the zoo added a group of seven common vampire bats obtained from the Philadelphia Zoo, and another ten from the Sedgwick County Zoo were added to the group in late May 2006.
 Eventually, the exhibit will house around 40 bats.
 The exhibit is designed to look like an old mine shaft.